Are you sure?

 I prayed not only for myself but also for my dad’s business and for the rest of the country.
 I knew from other healings I’ve had that prayer is always helpful, because it shows you that God’s goodness is present and powerful, no matter what things look like on the surface.
 I felt more comforted as I prayed, and also less afraid.

 As my trust in God grew, it was easier for me to recognize signs of progress in my community, including my father’s business reopening.
 But even though I’m grateful for the good things that have happened, I’m not done praying yet.
 I like reading the chapter “Fruitage” in Science and Health with Key to the Scriptures by Mary Baker Eddy to get inspiration for my prayers, because “Fruitage” is full of people’s stories about how they were healed just by reading Science and Health.
-Some of these people were in desperate or very challenging circumstances, but all of them still found healing.
+Some of these people were in desperate or challenging circumstances, but all of them still found healing.
 Their experiences remind me that some situations take persistence, but God is always there to help us, to lead us forward, and to heal us.